-Above: Van Berkel uses an array of atypical greens to set the tone in her kitchen.
+Above: Van Berkel uses an array of atypical greens to set a fresh tone in her kitchen.

-Above: Cross-Colors porcelain tile collection comes in Primavera and Oceana.
+Above: The Cross-Colors porcelain tile collection comes in Primavera and Oceana.

 Above: A majestic Elk Antler Mount rides high on van Berkel’s kitchen wall; $219 from Roughing It in Style.

-Above: Colorful still-lifes like the ones van Berkel hangs on her kitchen walls can be found on Etsy.
+Above: Still life paintings like the ones van Berkel hangs on her kitchen walls are available at reasonable prices on Etsy.

-A little bit of colored tile can go along way; seeking more inspiration?
-See 510 images of Colored Tiles in our Gallery of rooms and spaces.
+A little bit of colored tile can go a long way; seeking more inspiration?
+See 510 images of Colored Tiles in our Photo Gallery of rooms and spaces.

 N.B.: This post is an update; the original story ran on November 6, 2012.